fnss/fnss-vm/README.md

     $ vagrant halt

+Finally, to destroy the virtual machine type:

+    $ vagrant destroy

 ## Recommended VM configuration
 This section lists a set of recommended configuration parameters although not all are required:
  * Hypervisor: Oracale VirtualBox 4.3.12